HimanshuJagga/Walmart-Sales-Performance-Analysis/README.md

 ## 📊 Key Insights

-- Branch X had the **highest sales growth** over the analysis period.
+- Branch C had the **highest sales growth** over the analysis period.
 - Product Line Y was the **most profitable** across all branches.
 - **High spenders** contributed to over 60% of total revenue.
 - **Sundays** saw the highest sales, indicating peak shopping day.